run2bizdocs/documentation/en-us/docs/builder/advanced-options/service-integration-flow.md

     ![Screenshot](images/Service-Integration-Flow-fig05.png)

-    Figure 5 - Workflow registration / editing screen, Variables tab
+    Figure 5 - tracker registration / editing screen, Variables tab

 3. Fill in the fields:

     - Variable's name;
     - Description;
     - Whether it will be stored in the database;
-	    - This option will store the value of the variable internally within the **Neuro** data model, so it will retain the value                 during the execution of the tasks
+	    - This option will store the value of the variable internally within the **Builder** data model, so it will retain the value                 during the execution of the tasks
     - Whether it is a return variable;
-	    - This option will cause **Neuro** to return the variable at the end of the flow run.
+	    - This option will cause **Builder** to return the variable at the end of the flow run.
     - Whether it is a values list;
     - If it is an input variable in the flow interface;
 	    - This option allows the variable to be "injected" into the business process linked to this flow.